8 Minute Read

 Maintenance involves an arrangement where a party supports another to enable him or her to further a legal claim.
 Champerty is a specific form of maintenance, where an unrelated party strikes a bargain with a litigant to financially support the litigation in return for a share of the proceeds from that claim.
 Finally, barratry entails the encouragement of another to bring or continue a claim.

-In medieval England, maintenance and champerty was used by the powerful as a means of settling scores.
+In medieval England, maintenance and champerty were used by the powerful as a means of settling scores.
 Feudal lords and other privileged members of society would often support legal disputes of others against the supporter’s personal or political enemy.
 Most colonies that imported their laws from England – including many U.S. states – passed laws designed to protect litigants from “officious intermeddling” and profiteering from the sale of legal claims to third parties.

 Attorney-Client Privilege and Attorney Work Product ImmunityThe attorney-client privilege is a legal concept that protects certain communications between attorney and client from disclosure to the opposition.
 In addition, the work-product immunity protects materials prepared by attorneys and third parties in anticipation of litigation from discovery.
-These two concepts are actually two separate legal doctrines but frequently cited together.
+The two concepts are separate legal doctrines but frequently cited together.

 In Devon IT, Inc., v.
-IBM Corp., 2012 WL 4748160 (E.D.
-Pa.), a court held that discussions with litigation investors are covered by the work-product doctrine.
+IBM Corp.5, a court held that discussions with litigation investors are covered by the work-product doctrine.
 The judge in that case explained that since the investors and Devon shared a "common interest" in the outcome of the case and had entered into the confidentiality agreement, their communications were protected.
 Executing non-disclosure agreements is standard practice in most lawsuit financing transactions.

-LexShares' managing member and broker dealer, WealthForge, can evaluate the merits of cases without access to privileged information.
+LexShares' managing member and broker-dealer, WealthForge, can evaluate the merits of cases without access to privileged information.
 The case evaluation process generally focuses on the legal team's assessment of the case as well as documents that are already subject to discovery.